lecturers-without-borders/docs_images_maps/README.md

 ### Contributing

 The project is under development and we are open for collaborations.
 We collaborate with mostly educational and data analysis projects in various regions and countries.
-If you would like to join our team of educators, data scientists and coordinators, please write to us to liubov.tupikina at cri-paris.org
+If you would like to join our team of educators, data scientists and coordinators, please write to us to liubov.tupikina AT cri-paris.org

 We also are using slack in our community and would be happy to include you after you fill in the questionnaire at https://scied.network/page